nataliakozoriz/funQuizGame/README.md

 # funQuizGame
-Download this repo, open the index file in browser and the game will start.
+Download this repo, open the index file in your browser and the game will start.